 \section{Abstract}

-Diffusion and flow-based models have enabled significant progress in generation tasks across various modalities and have recently found applications in world modeling.
-However, unlike typical generation tasks that encourage sample diversity, world models entail different sources of uncertainty and require consistent samples aligned with the ground-truth trajectory, which is a limitation we empirically observe in diffusion models.
-We argue that a key bottleneck in learning consistent diffusion-based world models lies in the suboptimal predictive ability, which we attribute to the entanglement of condition understanding and target denoising within shared architectures and co-training schemes.
-To address this, we propose \emph{Foresight Diffusion (ForeDiff)}, a diffusion-based world modeling framework that enhances consistency by decoupling condition understanding from target denoising.
+Diffusion and flow-based models have enabled significant progress in generation tasks across various modalities and have recently found applications in predictive learning.
+However, unlike typical generation tasks that encourage sample diversity, predictive learning entails different sources of stochasticity and requires sampling consistency aligned with the ground-truth trajectory, which is a limitation we empirically observe in diffusion models.
+We argue that a key bottleneck in learning sampling-consistent predictive diffusion models lies in suboptimal predictive ability, which we attribute to the entanglement of condition understanding and target denoising within shared architectures and co-training schemes.
+To address this, we propose \emph{Foresight Diffusion (ForeDiff)}, a framework for predictive diffusion models that improves sampling consistency by decoupling condition understanding from target denoising.
 ForeDiff incorporates a separate deterministic predictive stream to process conditioning inputs independently of the denoising stream, and further leverages a pretrained predictor to extract informative representations that guide generation.
-Extensive experiments on robot video prediction and scientific spatiotemporal forecasting show that ForeDiff improves both predictive accuracy and sample consistency over strong baselines, offering a promising direction for diffusion-based world models.
+Extensive experiments on robot video prediction and scientific spatiotemporal forecasting show that ForeDiff improves both predictive accuracy and sampling consistency over strong baselines, offering a promising direction for predictive diffusion models.